-• Local Government Pension Scheme
+Local Government Pension Scheme

 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 21 will impact the carrying amount of the pension liability.
-The actuary has used a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 to value the pensions liability at 31 July 2021.
+Any changes in these assumptions, which are disclosed in note 22 will impact the carrying amount of the pension liability.
+The actuary has used a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 to value the pensions liability at 31 July 2022.
 Any differences between the figures derived from the roll forward approach and full actuarial valuation would impact on the carrying amount of the pension liability.
+When the Local Government Pension Scheme defined benefit liability is an asset, it is restricted for non recoverability.

-Contingent asset in relation to VAT receivable
+· Contingent asset in relation to VAT receivable

 In 2014, the College submitted an appeal against HMRC in respect of the historical treatment of VAT associated with a previous property strategy development.
 In January 2020, the Upper Tier Tribunal of the Tax Chamber accepted the College's appeal that certain grants received at the time were consideration for a supply made by the College, and therefore that the College was entitled to a repayment of VAT for assessments that had been levied against it.
 Management estimate that the potential repayment (excluding interest and costs) amounts to £1.6m.

-Management consider that whilst HMRC have acknowledged that repayments will be made, HMRC has also indicated that it will only do so in a method that would not jeopardise any claim to overturn the Upper Tier Tribunal of the Tax Chamber's decision, which could result in either further litigation/appeal to the Court of Appeal.
-Management therefore considers that the asset relating to the refunds do not meet the definition of "virtually certain" as defined in FRS 102 and therefore have not recognised an asset in the Group or College's balance sheet as at 31 July 2021.
+Whilst a repayment amounting to £0.954m was received by the College during the year, there remains uncertainty over the balance due to the potential for further litigation.
+Management consider that whilst HMRC have acknowledged the position and made an initial repayment, HMRC has also indicated that it will only do so in a method that would not jeopardise any claim to overturn the Upper Tier Tribunal of the Tax Chamber's decision, which could result in either further litigation/appeal to the Court of Appeal.
+Management therefore considers that the asset relating to the residual balance does not meet the definition of "virtually certain" as defined in FRS 102 and therefore have not recognised an asset amounting to £462k in the Group or College's balance sheet as at 31 July 2022.